coderefinery/presentations/phase-2-proposal.md

 - Further career development for NeIC/IP staff

 ---

+.blue[Quote after the workshop at Aalto University, May 2018:]

 ## *"CodeRefinery was the best course I have had.
 If you need some quote to support it for the future, just make something up from me."* [sic]